Skip to content

 Errors:

-Returns an error if the manifest cannot be fetched or a download fails.
+Returns an error if the manifest cannot be fetched or the bundle download fails.

 Signature: